Learn How To Build Email Templates Like a Pro

 DO use stock photos

 Using stock photos can be very helpful to break up your very text-heavy emails.
 There are some great resources for stock photos.
-Some of our favorites are pixabay.com (free) and istockphoto.com (paid).
+Some of our favorites are pexels.com (free), pikwizard.com (free and paid), and istockphoto.com (paid).
 When building emails in ARchitect Email Builder, there is a feature to add different elements including uploading your photos.

 DO use “call-to-action” buttons